No work, no money: Self-isolation due to COVID-19 pandemic punishes the poor

 Since the outbreak, the Indonesian government has made public calls for people to self-isolate if they have symptoms.
 Self-isolation means staying indoors and completely avoiding contact with other people.

-Public have encouraged the public to self-isolate for at least 14 days to contain the rapid spread of the coronavirus.
+Public health experts have encouraged the public to self-isolate for at least 14 days to contain the rapid spread of the coronavirus.
 Research has shown that self-isolation is highly effective, especially when the majority of COVID-19 cases do not show symptoms.

-Echoing many experts, President Joko "Jokowi" Widodo has suggested people "stay, work and pray at home" for two weeks to prevent further spread of the highly contagious disease.
+Echoing many health experts, President Joko "Jokowi" Widodo has suggested people "stay, work and pray at home" for two weeks to prevent further spread of the highly contagious disease.

 Even though this preventive action is proven effective, it fails to take into account the fact that many poor and low-income people cannot afford to self-isolate.